-- The COVID-19 pandemic has risks for the Group in terms of its ability to travel to and from its projects and ability for key personnel to access its projects.
-As previously reported, the impact of COVID-19 pandemic on the project is so far minimal as the Company's site activities were substantially completed in 2019.
-However, the financial impact on the Company is continuing to be evaluated and strategies implemented to reduce cash outflow. - The Group is exposed to graphite.
+- Although reducing throughout the year under review, the COVID-19 pandemic continues to have risks for the Group in terms of its ability to travel to and from its projects and ability for key personnel to access its projects.
+As previously reported, the impact of the COVID-19 pandemic on the project is so far minimal as the Company's site activities were substantially completed in 2019. - Through the Mahenge Liandu Graphite Project the Group is very exposed to graphite.
 Graphite is a relatively new commodity whose market is being driven by demand in renewable energy.
-It is thus vulnerable to global energy policies. - In order to achieve its long term strategy of developing its exploration project, the Group depends on the availability of and access to future funding within the global economic environment.

-- The impact of Brexit on companies operating in the UK is still being monitored.
-Thus far Brexit has not impacted the Group's ability to raise funds. - The exploration for and development of mineral resources involves technical risks, infrastructure risks and logistical challenges, which even a combination of careful evaluation and knowledge may not eliminate. - There can be no assurance that the Group's project will be fully developed in accordance with current plans. - Future development work and subsequent financial returns arising may be adversely affected by factors outside the control of the Group. - The Group operates in multiple national jurisdictions and is therefore vulnerable to changes in government policies which are outside its control.
+The Company believes it is thus vulnerable to changing global energy policies. - The impact of Brexit on companies operating in the UK is still being monitored.
+Thus far Brexit has not impacted the Group's ability to raise funds. - The exploration for and development of mineral resources involves technical risks, infrastructure risks and logistical challenges, which even a combination of careful evaluation and knowledge may not eliminate. - There can be no assurance that the Group's project will be fully developed in accordance with current plans. - Future development work and subsequent financial returns arising may be adversely affected by factors outside the control of the Group. - The availability and access to future funding within the global economic environment. - The Group operates in multiple national jurisdictions and is therefore vulnerable to changes in government policies which are outside its control.
 The mining regulation changes in Tanzania are still being evaluated, however they seem to have minimal impact on investment in graphite mining.
-The Group continues to monitor the implementation of the changes to evaluate and mitigate sovereign risks.
+The Group continues to monitor the implementation of the changes to evaluate and mitigate sovereign risks. - The Group is exposed to gold as the holder of a royalty on gold production from its previously held gold project.
+The Group's potential future royalty stream will be affected by fluctuations in the prevailing market price of gold and to variations of the US dollar in which gold sales will be denominated.